 ACT research is designed to ensure the 1–36 ACT scores reported for students reflect the same level of achievement without regard to delivery mode—both paper and online.
 The 1–36 score scale for each of the multiple-choice tests and the ACT Composite score is not changing.
 Most postsecondary institutions rely on the subject test scores and/or the Composite score.
 For example, the NCAA currently uses the sum of the four subject test scores as part of their initial eligibility criteria.
 Since ACT scores are not changing, we expect that there will be no change in the acceptance of ACT scores.

-No. As long as these optional tests are administered within the ACT-defined testing window, the constructed-response tests can be administered at a different time or on a different day from the selected-response tests as it fits best within the school schedule.
+No. As long as these optional tests are administered within the ACT-defined testing window, the additional tests can be administered at a different time or on a different day from the selected-response tests as it fits best within the school schedule.

-What do the optional constructed-response tests cost?
+What do the optional tests cost?

 ACT Test Prep